Admissions for Current High School Students

+Admissions for Current High School Students

+>

-RACC has four great programs for high school students: dual enrollment, early admissions, SOAR programs of study, and Technical Academy.
+> RACC has five great programs for high school students: dual enrollment, early admissions, SOAR programs of study, Technical Academy and Teacher Academy.
 Each of these programs vary in their requirements, location and programs of study.

-RACC has partnered with area high schools to offer college credit for college-level courses students take at their high school.
+> RACC has partnered with area high schools to offer college credit for college-level courses students take at their high school.
 The courses taught at the high school must cover the same competencies as courses taught at RACC and the teacher must meet adjunct faculty qualifications.

-Dual Enrollment students concurrently complete their requirements for high school graduation at the same time they earn college credit.
+> Dual Enrollment students concurrently complete their requirements for high school graduation at the same time they earn college credit.
 Students are eligible for dual enrollment courses by an evaluation of PA standardized assessments, cumulative GPA of 2.5 or higher, and/or recommendation from their high school teacher and guidance counselor.
 Students are allowed to register for dual enrollment courses providing they meet the high school’s guidelines for dual enrollment and RACC’s course prerequisites.